-The Learning Lab is the place to go to take makeup and online course exams.
+The Learning Lab provides makeup and online course exams as needed.
 Students taking courses from other colleges who need to have a proctored location for their exams can take them here for a fee.

 Visit the Learning Lab page, email learninglab@jalc.edu or call 618-985-2828, ext.
 8290 for more information.